 For a real taste of how big the Flodden Wall was in its heyday you should take a journey to Greyfriars Kirk where one of the last remaining sections can still be seen.

-It’s incredible to think that at one time such a massive wall completely encircled the city but it’s sad to think that so few sections of it still remain intact.
+It’s incredible to think that at one time such a massive wall completely encircled the city but it’s also sad that so few sections of it still remain intact.
 Still, searching for the remaining bits of the Flodden Wall is certainly one of the more interesting activities to do in the beautiful city of Edinburgh.

 The history of the Flodden Wall